Location: Saint Catherine’s Church, Dublin 8

 As Saint Catherine’s is located on the cross-city bus route, it’s adequately served by public transport from both the north and south sides of the city.
 Buses 123 (Marino – Drimnagh), 13 (City Centre – Grange Castle), and the 40 (Aston Quay – Liffey Valley Shopping Centre) all serve Thomas Street, stopping directly outside the church.
 Further information is available at the Dublin Bus website.

 The Luas Red Line (Tallaght – Connolly Station) passes within a 10 -15- minute walk of Saint Catherine’s.
-The nearest stops are at St. James’ Hospital, The National Museum of Ireland (Collins Barracks), and Smithfield Village.
-While Collins Barracks and Smithfield are on the north side of the river, they are still within walking distance of the church.
+The nearest stops are at St. James’ Hospital [James’s], The National Museum of Ireland [Museum], and Smithfield Village [Smithfield].
+While the Museum and Smithfield stops are on the north side of the river, they are still within walking distance of the church.

 What’s the refund policy?